omussell/homelab/design/design.md

 - **PubkeyAcceptedKeyTypes ssh-ed25519-cert-v01@openssh.com** - Prefer use of DJB's cipher.
 Key types for public key authentication.
 - **PubkeyAuthentication yes** - Use public key authentication
 - GlobalKnownHostsFile /etc/ssh/known_hosts - Specifies the file containing known host keys.
-- UserKnownHostsFile /etc/ssh/known_hosts - Specifies the file containing known host keys.
-Should be specified if the GlobalKnownHostsFile is not checked for some reason.
-Can be overridden by the user specifying a new option at an interactive prompt.
-- **RevokedHostKeys KRL** - Specifies revoked public keys.
-Keys listed in this file will be refused for host authentication.
-The KRL can be generated with ssh-keygen. !!
-Introduces complexity, as the KRL must be updated whenever the host keys are changed.
-This may make host key rotation more difficult.
-This may be mitigated by storing host keys in DNS using SSHFP records, since removing the SSHFP RR from DNS is equivalent to revoking the key (this is specified in the VerifyHostKeyDNS setting below. !!

-For host key checking, there are two options:

-1.

-- **StrictHostKeyChecking yes** - SSH will never automatically add host keys to the ~/.ssh/known_hosts file, and refuses to connect to hosts whose host key has changed.
-This option forces the user to manually add all new hosts. !!
-This introduces additional complexity, as the known_hosts file must be managed manually.
-This option prevents connection to hosts that have had their host key changed, which is desirable, but it needs to be determined if this option works with automation.
-If a service account SSH's to a server, does it need to "accept" the key if it does not exist in the known_hosts file?
-The behaviour of this setting when used in conjunction with VerifyHostKeyDNS needs to be verified as well.
-Needs testing !!
-- **UpdateHostKeys yes** - SSH accepts notifications of additional host keys from the server sent after authentication has completed and add them to the known_hosts file.
-This allows the server to provide alternate host keys and key rotation by sending replacement host keys before the old ones are removed.
-The keys are specified in sshd_config as "HostKey ssh_host_ed25519_key", and the new keys would also be specified: "HostKey ssh_host_ed25519_key_new".
-The old keys would then be removed at a later time.
-However, this requires a user to connect during the grace period in order for the new keys to be added to the known_hosts file.
-After this period, the keys must be verified as if you were connecting for the first time.

-These options would be preferred in a peer to peer / decentralised network, since it implies that each server manages its connections to other servers.
-This also requires users to regularly SSH to servers in order to maintain the known_hosts files.

-2.

-- **VerifyHostKeyDNS yes** - Specifies to verify the host key using DNS and SSHFP resource records.
-The client will implicitly trust keys that match a secure fingerprint from DNS.
-The integrity of the SSHFP resource records in DNS is provided by DNSSEC, since the SSHFP RRset is signed and the signature can be validated by resolvers.
-This option requires the servers to communicate their fingerprints to the DNS.

-Since this option is reliant on DNS and that DNSSEC is set up correctly, it would be preferred to be used in centralised networks.

 **sshd_config**